-There have been many examples of spiritual returns from investing in people that have come from my ServiceMaster experiences.
-Let me share one with you.
+There were many examples of profitable returns from investing in people that came occurred during my ServiceMaster career.
+Let me share just one with you.

 As part of expanding our business to China, I was asked to give a lecture to a group of business leaders and members of government in the Great Hall of the People, using the ServiceMaster model as my subject.
 Overall, there was a positive response and as a result we found a very good partner for our business in China.

 Several weeks after the event, I received a note from one of our Chinese employees who had been traveling with me as an interpreter.
-Here is what Shu Zang said, "When I grew up in China, religions were forbidden and Mao's book became our Bible.
+Here is what Shu Zhang said, "When I grew up in China, religions were forbidden and Mao's book became our

+Bible.
 When I was five or six years old I could recite Mao quotations and even use them to judge and lecture the kids in the neighborhood.

 Mao said, "Serve the people.
 Leaders should be public servants."
 This coincides with some of ServiceMaster's moral standards.
 When I think deeply, I see the difference that makes one work so successfully and the other collapse fatally.
 It must be the starting point of ServiceMaster to honor God, and that every individual has been created in His image with dignity and worth.

 ServiceMaster is designed to be a big, tall tree with strong roots which penetrates extensively to almost every corner of a person's daily life.
 It is still growing in mine.
+And I am still learning".

-She was a thinking person.
-She was different but felt accepted and respected in her work environment.
-She was confronted with life choices that went beyond doing a job and earning a living; choices about who she was becoming and how she could relate to God who created her.
+Shu was a thinking person.
+She was different but felt accepted and respect in her work environment.
+She was confronted with life choices that went beyond doing a job and earning a living; choices about who she was becoming and how she could relate to God.

 Investments in people can be risky.
 You can learn from a painful mistake or a failure.
 Implicit in leadership is the power to make decisions that affect others.
 You can be right in your intent and decision, but wrong in how you use power to implement that decision.
 The mistakes I have made as a leader, that hurt the most, are those that have resulted in breached relationships with others.
 In seeking to achieve specific performance goals, I have at times pressed too hard for results without understanding the subjective factors of fear, insecurity, or risk of failure that were influencing substandard performance of the individuals involved.
-The pain of honestly facing your mistakes and seeking forgiveness is part of the learning process of investing in others, and yes sometimes, recuping your investment for even a greater return.
+The pain of honestly facing your mistakes and seeking forgiveness is part of the learning process of investing in others, and yes sometimes, recuping your investment for a greater return.

 The return from the investment of oneself in others has a potential that far exceeds what money can buy.
-And often you have that special joy of seeing an expanded result of the people you invested in multiply your investment in their lives with their investment in the lives of others.
-During my tenure, this multiplying effect energized much of the growth of our business at ServiceMaster.
-As I retired we were involved with over 250,000 people delivering one or more of our services to over 12 million customers in the U.S. and 45 countries.
+And often you have that special joy of seeing your investment in a person multiplied in the lives of others and yes, there are times when you see a positive response to the redemptive work of our Lord Jesus Christ.

+Profit measured in the changed lives of people was our life blood at ServiceMaster.
+As I retired from the leadership of the firm, we were involved in managing or employing over 250,000 people delivering one or more of our services to over 12 million customers in the U.S. and 45 countries.